 Greetings Internet Stranger and welcome to a 24 hours in Bergen itinerary.
-Contemporary Bergen is an adorable, mid-sized > Scandinavian city.
-It’s just perfect for a long weekend of exploring, eating, and enjoying the local art, music, and > culture.
-But keep in mind that until fairly recently, Bergen was the richest and most powerful city in Norway. > > Accompany me for this 24 hours in Bergen itinerary and we will learn the hidden psychological depths of this city by the > sea.
+Contemporary Bergen is an adorable, mid-sized Scandinavian city.
+It’s just perfect for a long weekend of exploring, eating, and enjoying the local art, music, and culture.
+But keep in mind that until fairly recently, Bergen was the richest and most powerful city in Norway.

+Accompany me for this 24 hours in Bergen itinerary and we will learn the hidden psychological depths of this city by the sea.
 Plus we will dine on wolf.
-Follow me on this Bergen itinerary, into the hall of the mountain king! > > 24 Hours in Bergen Itinerary
+Follow me on this 24 hours in Bergen itinerary, into the hall of the mountain king!

+24 Hours in Bergen Itinerary

 Now, I wish I knew where you lived, Internet Stranger, because I could send you a box of the finest Norwegian rosemaling.
 But sadly, I do not, and so I can’t tell you exactly how to get from your home to this 24 Hours in Bergen Itinerary.